Dowell-Nudge/Nudge/Docs/README.md

 <br>
 The onsubmit attribute checks the boolean value returned by *validateCategory()*.
 The purpose of *validateCategory()* is to make sure a category has been selected by the user after entering their login credentials.
 If the user signs in with a username and password and fails to choose a category, a message will be displayed that reads, "Please select a category from the dropdown list." *validateCategory()* can be found in the <head> section of the index.php file on line 21 to 30

+## copy2.php
+***

+#### User Doc (copy2.php)

+After entering your credentials on the Nudge homepage, selecting a category, and clicking the next button to submit your information, if everything is correct you will come to the start of the game.
+You will be presented with the beggining of the story category that you chose on the previous page.
+You have options below that allow you to make a decision and begin your ethical journey through the rest of the developing story.
+Upon clicking next, you will be navigated to one of the possible outcomes as a consequence of the decision you chose.

+#### Technical Doc (copy2.php)